Deep Purple: Band split (1976–1984)

-Mark II reunion (1984–1989): Perfect Strangers and The House of Blue Light
+Mark II reunion (1984–1989)

 In April 1984, eight years after the demise of Deep Purple, a full-scale (and legal) reunion took place with the "classic" Mark II line-up of 1969–1973: Jon Lord, Ian Paice, Ritchie Blackmore, Ian Gillan and Roger Glover.
 The reformed band signed a worldwide deal with PolyGram, with Mercury Records releasing their albums in the US, and Polydor Records in the UK and other countries.
 The album Perfect Strangers was recorded in Vermont and released in October 1984.
-The album was commercially successful, reaching number 5 in the UK Albums Chart and number 12 on the Billboard 200 in the US.
-The album included the singles and concert staples "Knockin' At Your Back Door" and "Perfect Strangers".
+The album was commercially successful, reaching No. 5 in the UK Albums Chart and No. 17 on the Billboard 200 in the US.
+The album included the singles and concert staples "Knocking at Your Back Door" and "Perfect Strangers".
 Perfect Strangers became the second Deep Purple album to go platinum in the US, following Machine Head (Made in Japan would also finally hit platinum status in the US in 1986, the same year Machine Head increased to double platinum).

 The reunion tour followed, starting in Australia and winding its way across the world to North America, then into Europe by the following summer.
 Financially, the tour was also a tremendous success.
 In the US, the 1985 tour out-grossed every other artist except Bruce Springsteen.
-The UK homecoming saw the band perform a concert at Knebworth on 22 June 1985 (with main support from the Scorpions; also on the bill were UFO and Meat Loaf), where the weather was bad (torrential rain and 6 in of mud) in front of 80,000 fans.
+The UK homecoming saw the band headline the 1985 Knebworth Fayre in June, where the weather was bad (torrential rain and 6 in of mud) in front of 80,000 fans.
 The gig was called the "Return of the Knebworth Fayre".

 Mark II followed Perfect Strangers with The House of Blue Light in 1987, which was supported by another world tour (interrupted after Blackmore broke a finger on stage while trying to catch his guitar after throwing it in the air).
 A new live album Nobody's Perfect, which was culled from several shows on this tour, was released in 1988.
-In the UK a new Mark II version of "Hush" was also released in 1988 to celebrate the twentieth anniversary of Deep Purple.
+In the UK a new Mark II version of "Hush" was also released in 1988 to celebrate the 20th anniversary of Deep Purple.